-There is no summer homework for the 2023-2024 school year.
-The course textbook is through McGraw-Hill, and a link for the digital book will be provided for you through Schoology once school begins in September.
+There is no summer homework for this school year.
+The course textbook is through McGraw-Hill, and a link for the digital book will be provided for you through Schoology once school begins.
 We will also utilize the AP College Board website for additional resources (progress checks, instructional videos, etc.).